naseelemak/Countdown-Timer/README.md

 # Countdown Timer
  A countdown timer for counting down to things
- Try it out at countdownjs-demo.netlify.app
+ Try it out at https://countdownjs-demo.netlify.app/